 The Best Personal Locator Beacon and Satellite Messenger Review

 We took some of the best and most popular emergency electronic devices and used them side-by-side for six months.
 Our mission: to find out what is the best for telling your family and friends you are okay and what is best for sending out an SOS signal.
 We tested one PLB (Personal Locator Beacon) and four SEND (Satellite Emergency Notification Devices).
 Read on to see which emergency devices we rated as best to carry on your next adventure.
+Also, skip to the bottom to see a discussion of how sat messengers compare to sat phones and sat internet hubs.

 Read the full review below >